 6. We walk in victory when we submit to God.

 “Submit to God and be at peace with him; in this way prosperity will come to you.”
 Job 22:21

 Angela G from No Longer Lukewarm says, “Jesus was our example when He said, ‘Not my will, but Yours be done.’
 We are to live in submission to God simply because God knows best.
 His ways are higher, and He is for us, not against us.
 But just because we submit to Him doesn’t mean we don’t get what we want.
 We can pray to ask Him to make our will His.”

-Check out Angela’s article “Make Mine Yours” in which she uses a “God wink” story about a piece of coconut cake to show how God can guide us to want to do His will.
+Check out Angela’s article “’Make Thy Will My Will:’ A New Way to Pray” in which she uses a “God wink” story about a piece of coconut cake to show how God can guide us to want to do His will.